Xilinx/VMC_Help/AIE/Vectorized_Sample_Delay/README.md

 #### Input Window Size(Number of Samples)
-Describes the number of samples used as an input to the FFT.
+Describes the number of samples used as an input to the Vectorized Sample Delay.
 This parameter must be in the range of 2^0 and 2^32-1, inclusive.

 #### Maximum Sample Delay
 Describes the maximum number of sample delay can be applied to the input signal.This parameter must be in the range of 2^0 and 2^32-1, inclusive.